In this issue:

 Now anyone who’s been in practice for any amount of time might guess the next part of the story: the student was about 100% improved by the one adjustment.

 But the fable is not over.
-Hearing of the student’s improvement, the clinic doctors went postal.
+Hearing of her improvement, the clinic doctors went postal.
 They proceeded then to unreasonable extremes to ensure that such a thing (as a real chiropractic adjustment) would not occur in the future.
 Not on their watch!

-So let us look at some of the consequences of this tale, and the policies it reveals.
+So let us look at some of the consequences of this tale, and the cognitive dissonance it reveals.

 First, the effect on the patient.
 Having now experienced first-hand the power of the chiropractic adjustment, where all else had failed, the patient can no longer be tricked.
-No one else was any help at all except the adjustor.
-If not for that adjustment, the student’s condition would be deteriorating further.
-No fancy phrases can dissuade this prospective DC of the truth his CNS now knows.
-So how is this individual to reconcile the clinic’s feeble, pathetic attempts to pretend like what just happened didn’t really happen?
-That ‘real medicine’ must be brought in to verify and evaluate the profound reconnection he just experienced.
+No one else helped her except the adjustor.
+If not for that adjustment, her condition would be deteriorating further.
+No fancy phrases can dissuade her of the truth her CNS now knows.
+So how is she to reconcile the clinic’s feeble, pathetic attempts to tell her what she knows just happened didn’t really happen?
+That ‘real medicine’ must be brought in to verify and evaluate the profound reconnection she just experienced.

-This student is about to spend $175,000 and four years of his life learning this profession.
-Being confronted with these profound contradictions, might this person now think about looking around for a school whose stated philosophy is more in harmony with what his nervous system just experienced?
-Why are the teachers trying to deny what happened?
+This student is about to spend $175,000 and four years of her life learning this profession.
+Being confronted with these profound contradictions, is she now looking around for a school whose stated philosophy is more in harmony with what her nervous sysrtem just experienced?
+Why are her teachers trying to deny what happened?

 Second, the student intern.
 Forget about the difficulty of finding patients willing to be treated by student DCs, this young intern was confronted with the genuine article, right out of the gate.
 That is, a case of the classic vertebral subluxation.
 After seeing all the clinical indications of it, he was then told that this was not it, and furthermore that whatever this was would be too dangerous to attempt with mere chiropractic.
 This severely displaced vertebra, the epitome of vertebral subluxation by any measure, was beyond our scope!